robert-hardwick/easycalc/README.md

     $ cd <REPO>
     $ sh ./start_service.sh

+and use docker command to stop/restart the service

+    $ docker container stop easycalc
+    $ docker container restart easycalc

 Use curl to send some requests

 There are 2 API endpoints at /prefix and /infix for each calculator and both endpoints accept a single parameter ?expr which must be encoded in HTML ( e.g. + : %2B , * : %2A and " " : %20)